Joanne Lipman

 Joanne Lipman (born June 18, 1961) is an American journalist and author who has served as chief editor at USA Today, the USA Today Network, Conde Nast, and The Wall Street Journal's Weekend Journal.
-She is the author of That's What She Said: What Men Need to Know (and Women Need to Tell Them) About Working Together.
+She is a Yale University lecturer and the author of three books includingThat's What She Said: What Men Need to Know (and Women Need to Tell Them) About Working Together and "NEXT: The Power of Reinvention in Life and Work."
 She is also the inaugural Peretsman Scully Distinguished Journalism Fellow at Princeton's Institute for Advanced Study and a CNBC on-air contributor.

-Until December 31, 2017, Lipman was Chief Content Officer of publishing company Gannett, and editor-in-chief of USA Today and the publications in its network, such as the Detroit Free Press, The Des Moines Register and The Arizona Republic.
+Previously, she was chief content officer of publishing company Gannett, and editor-in-chief of USA Today and the publications in its network, such as the Detroit Free Press, The Des Moines Register and The Arizona Republic.
 She is co-author, with Melanie Kupchynsky, of Strings Attached: One Tough Teacher and the Gift of Great Expectations.
 She was the founding editor-in-chief of Conde Nast Portfolio magazine and Portfolio.com website from 2005 to 2009.
 Previously she was a deputy managing editor of The Wall Street Journal, the first woman to hold that position.
 She is a frequent television commentator on business issues, appearing on CNN, CNBC, CBS and other news outlets.
 She has also contributed to The New York Times.